WINE LABELLING IS GOINGDIGITAL

 Using GS1 Digital Links for Wine E-Labels

-The simplest way to meet the outlined requirements for wine e-labelling is to use GS1 Digital Links.
+One of the simplest ways to meet wine e-labelling requirements is to use GS1 Digital Links.

-These are unique web-based links that direct consumers to all of the required product information in one place.
+These are unique web-based links that direct consumers to all required product information in one place.

-GS1 Digital Links can connect to both regulatory information and consumer-facing data (when permitted), offering a single access point that works in multiple languages and across multiple platforms.
+GS1 Digital Links can support regulatory information and, where permitted, other customer-facing content through a single access point that works across languages and platforms.

 Are Wine E-Labels A Strategic Asset

-While the EU’s wine labelling regulation is clearly a compliance-driven move, it also has value for the businesses that produce the products.
+The EU wine labelling regulation is clearly compliance-driven, but it also creates a strategic opportunity for the businesses behind the bottle.

-Digital labelling provides a foundation for more transparent, customer-centric operations, which is exactly what modern wine consumers and global partners are increasingly demanding.
+Digital labelling gives producers a foundation for more transparent, customer-focused operations, which is exactly what modern wine buyers and global partners increasingly expect.

-The e-label isn’t just a box to tick, it’s a chance to improve how wine is presented, understood, and enjoyed, and this benefits the entire industry.
+An e-label is not just another compliance box to tick.
+It is a practical way to improve how wine is presented, understood, and trusted across the market.